kbetts/frequency-tracking/README.md

 # frequencyTracking
 Identifies a frequency signature in highly noisy data and tracks its movement in time and space.

-See the documentations (docs/) for a more detailed description.
+See the documentation (./docs/) for more details.

 Test data set can be downloaded here: